General Use Guidelines

 Pets: Dogs & other pets are not permitted during group camps but are welcome at other times.
 A board member or the camp caretaker can give permission and guidance regarding bringing pets at other times.

 For SAWUURA sponsored events, all visitors are to check in with the “host” on arrival.
 An orientation should be conducted by the event host.
 The orientation should include an overview of the items from this document (to serve as a master document), check-out procedures, and any other timely information.
 The main gate to the property is protected by a padlock.
 If you plan to visit on your own, contact a board member for the lock combination and other info.
 The gate can remain open during visits—the cattle guard will keep cattle out.
-The last individual/party to leave should close and lock the gate.
+The last individual/party to leave must close and verify that the gate is securely locked.

 Liability Waivers

 Adults: A signed liability waiver is required for each event/visit to the SAWUURA property, listing all attending adults and children.
 Liability waivers can be obtained from the forms area at http://www.sawuura.org.
-Waivers must be mailed to the Board secretary before visiting the property.
-Waivers will also be kept in the kiosk at SAWUURA.
+Waivers must be emailed to the Board Secretary before visiting the property or be placed in the kiosk at SAWUURA.
 Drop in visits are encouraged.
 Contact a board member for lock combination and other information.
-Also, the waiver must be signed on arriving and mailed as soon as possible to the secretary.
-The duration of stay must be indicated on the waiver.

 Children: Adults must list (by name and age) anyone under 18 years of age attending with them.
 A child visiting SAWUURA without a parent or legal guardian must also have a Liability Waiver signed by the parent or legal guardian, in addition to being listed on the waiver of the adult(s) who are attending SAWUURA with him/her.